 Las Verbenas de Agosto in Madrid

-A verbena is essentially a massive block party, complete with street food, street booze, live music, DJs, dancing and good times for everyone from baby to abuelo.
+A verbena is essentially a massive block party, complete with street food, summer booze, live music, DJs, dancing and good times for everyone from baby to abuelo.
 There are 3 big verbenas, or festivals, in the southern barrios of central Madrid, and they´re celebrated one right after the other.

 When: August 1-7, annually

 Where: Embajadores, along Calle Embajadores and the areas used for the weekly Sunday Rastro market.

 When: August 8-11, annually

 Where: Lavapiés, the hip, multicultural neighborhood known for its hippies, dreadlocks and tasty south Asian and Senegalese restaurants.